-- its proprietary positions in financial instruments: (a) - which are held for resale and/or are taken on by the firm with the in-(i) tention of benefiting in the short term from actual and/or expected differences between their buying and selling prices or from other price or interest-rate variations; - arising from matched principal broking; (ii) - taken in order to hedge other elements of the trading book; - (b) exposures due to unsettled securities transactions, free deliveries, OTC derivative instruments, repurchase agreements and securities lending transactions based on securities included in (a)(i) to (iii) above, reverse repurchase agreements and securities borrowing transactions based on securities included in (a)(i) to (iii) above; and - fees, commission, interest and dividends, and margin on exchange-traded (c)
+- (a) its proprietary positions in financial instruments: - which are held for resale and/or are taken on by the firm with the intention of benefiting in the short term from actual and/or expected differences between their buying and selling prices or from other price or interest-rate variations; - (ii) arising from matched principal broking; - (iii) taken in order to hedge other elements of the trading book; - (b) exposures due to unsettled securities transactions, free deliveries, OTC derivative instruments, repurchase agreements and securities lending transactions based on securities included in (a)(i) to (iii) above, reverse repurchase agreements and securities borrowing transactions based on securities included in (a)(i) to (iii) above; and - (c) fees, commission, interest and dividends, and margin on exchange-traded derivatives which are directly related to the items included in (a) and (b) above. means a beneficiary under a trust (not being the settlor) who benefits from the performance by a firm as trustee of investment services relating to the management of the trust assets (in accordance with section 2372 of the Act (Other definitions)). means, in relation to a firm, any activity undertaken in the course of or incidental to the exercise of any of its powers, or the performance of any of its duties, when see the meaning given to the term in the Glossary means the manager of a unit trust scheme. see definition of Zone A country in the Glossary means a country which is not a zone a country.